Omegaverse: Impact

 The Omegaverse exploded in popularity in 2017, quickly becoming a frequent subject of fan fiction writers.
-As of July 2018, over 39,000 Omegaverse fan works had been published on AO3, and over 165,000 as of 2023.
+As of July 2018, over 39,000 Omegaverse fan works had been published on AO3, and over 300,000 as of 2026.

 In addition to these derivative works, Omegaverse has emerged as its own genre of original commercial erotic fiction: roughly 200 Omegaverse novels were published on Amazon from January to June 2020.
 It has also become a subgenre of both commercial and non-commercial yaoi (manga featuring male-male couples).
 Given the positive reception in Japan, South Korea started its own production of Omegaverse manhwas, as well as China, although the censorship applied in this latter country has limited the genre popularity.

 Beginning in 2017, the "Dom/Sub Universe" subgenre gained popularity, particularly in yaoi works in Japan; it uses BDSM elements, positing dominant and submissive as secondary genders, and draws inspirations from Omegaverse in its depiction of caste systems.
-In the "Cakeverse", a small part of the human population is divided into "forks", who have no sense of taste, and "cakes", people with a particular flavor that makes them irresistible to "forks".